Recipes

 Step 2

-In a high-powered blender, combine the lime juice, fish, fish stock, onion, garlic, celery, ginger, cilantro stems, ají limo paste, and ⅔ cup cold water.
+To a high-powered blender, add the lime juice, fish, fish stock, onion, garlic, celery, ginger, cilantro stems, ají limo paste, and ⅔ cup cold water.
 Blend until the mixture is completely liquefied, about 5 minutes.
-Add the salt and ⅓ cup ice cubes; blend till well combined, 30–60 seconds more.
+Add the salt and ⅓ cup ice cubes, then blend until thoroughly combined, 30–60 seconds more.

 Step 3